 - Put the flour and cocoa powder into a processor and blitz to get rid of any lumps.
 Add all the remaining pudding ingredients and blitz.
 Take the lid off, scrape it down, then put the lid back on for 3 more long pulses, scrape the chocolate batter into the prepared basin, smooth it down and put on the lid.

-- Wrap the basin tightly in foil, so no water can get in, and steam in the boiling water in the pan or steamer for 1½ hours (by which time the pudding will have risen to about 4cm below the lid).
+- Steam in the boiling water in the pan or steamer for 1½ hours (by which time the pudding will have risen to about 4cm below the lid).

 - To make the sauce, which can be done ahead and reheated before serving, put the sauce ingredients into a pan and place over a gentle heat to melt, stirring every now and again and then whisking, off the heat, at the end, to combine smoothly.

-- When the pudding is ready, remove it from the pan or steamer without burning yourself, then unwrap from its foil casing, unclick and remove the lid.
+- When the pudding is ready, remove it from the pan or steamer without burning yourself, unclick and remove the lid.
 Put a plate, or a stand, with a slight lip, on top, flip both upside down, so plate and pudding are the right way up, and wiggle off the basin.
 Pour some hot sauce over the pudding, so that it just covers the top and falls down the side, and pour the rest into a jug or bowl to be served with a spoon.

 - Grease 2 pint pudding basin.